Haywire32/LoS-Archipelago/README.md

 On Steam, enter properties for the game and disable "Steam Cloud" under General.

-Either delete or backup and remove your save file "Castlevania.profile" from \Steam\userdata\User-ID\234080\remote
+Remove your save file "Castlevania.profile" from \Steam\userdata\User-ID\234080\remote.
+Back it up first if you want to keep it.

 Open Archipelago Launcher - run "Lords of Shadow Client" to launch the game.